Learning Outcomes

 Alterations After Execution

 If an alteration is made after the will has been executed, it is only valid if it is executed in the same way as a will: signed by the testator and attested by two witnesses.
-If not, the original wording stands unless it is no longer apparent (i.e., cannot be read by ordinary means), in which case the altered part is treated as revoked.
+Section 21 Wills Act 1837 governs this point.
+If the alteration is not properly executed, the original wording stands unless it is no longer apparent (i.e., cannot be read by ordinary means), in which case the altered part is treated as revoked.

 Worked Example 1.1